cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 > will be filled out more as the draft matures and security analyses are
 > completed.

-Multi-party protocols for privacy-preserving measurement have two essential security goals:
+VDAFs have two essential security goals:

 1. Privacy: An attacker that controls the network, the Collector, and a subset of Clients and Aggregators learns nothing about the measurements of honest